kerwin145/translate-buddy/readme.md

 Unzip, and run convert.py

 # Todo
-Due to the endless data processing that can be done to augment the dataset, the following are a list of todo-s that will have me actually build the front end
 ### Phase 1: Basic functionality
+- To further improve sorting order of a word, if a word has different pinyin, we can rank it by searching all compounds containing the word and summing by the occurence of the pin yins.
+More occurences means better rank (more likely that the pronounciation is fitting)
-- Display stroke order for single word view
+- Display stroke order for single word view as an extendable side panel
 - Display example sentences (from tatoeba, look for an API)
 - Use script to check if there are words with ambigious HSK levels, and manually adjust cedict entries to reconcile differences
 - Display HSK level for words that are in the HSK word list